Nuclear fallout. The Black Death 2.0. A horde of hungry zombies clambering for your supplies.

 Are we going to teach you how to build it, though?
 Hell yes.

-Below you’ll find factors you need to consider when building your very own underground shelter:
+In the next section, you’ll find factors you need to consider when building your own underground shelter:

-Deciding to build an underground shelter is like investing in another house altogether, so you can’t do it on the fly.
+Deciding to build a DIY underground bunker is like investing in another house altogether, so you can’t do it on the fly.
 However, if the idea of having your own bunker excites you, here are some of the things you should consider:

-Location is another crucial factor to consider when building an underground shelter.
+Location is another crucial factor to consider when you want to build underground bunkers.
 It must have access to resources but must be relatively far from discovery.
 Ask yourself the following questions:

 - If so, how accessible is it?
-Can you reach it by foot or do you need transportation?
+Can you get there by foot, or do you need transportation?

 - Does your location have natural gas pockets?